napari/docs/docs/index.md

 napari.imshow(image4d)
 ```

-## A multi-dimensional image viewer for Python

-Napari is a fast multi-dimensional image viewer for Python.
-It can help you
+Napari is a Python library for n-dimensional image visualisation, annotation,
-**explore** any image-like data, be it 2D, 3D, or even higher-dimensional.
-It
-can also help you **overlay** downstream or **associated data**, such as point
+and analysis.
+With napari you can:
+- **view and explore** 2D, 3D, and higher-dimensional arrays on a canvas;
+- **overlay** derived data such as *points*, *polygons*, *segmentations*, and
+  more;
+- **annotate** and **edit** derived datasets, using standard data structures
-coordinates or segmentations, which you can use to **annotate** and
+  such as NumPy or Zarr arrays, allowing you to
-**proofread** your image data.
+- **seamlessly weave** exploration, computation, and annotation together in
+  imaging data analysis.

 ::::{grid}
 :::{grid-item-card} Examples gallery